The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Attacks on IRM-based Approaches

 \subsection{Attacking IRMs on Spark}

-\textbf{IRMs on Spark.} Currently, no solutions exist to implement fine-grained access controls on Apache Spark allowing arbitrary code execution.
-Hypothetically, to implement such solutions on Apache Spark, the most convenient places are RDD or DataFrame creation methods, such as \ttt{org.apache.spark.SparkContext.textFile(...)}, \ttt{org.apache.spark.sql.DataFrameReader.json(String)}, etc. This is because Spark data users are restricted to use these methods to create an initial RDD and then perform various operations.
-Like GuardMR, one can inject specialized transformations (i.e., map, filter) to enforce access control on the initial RDD and then return it, so that all the user-defined operations are executed after the policy enforcement.
+\textbf{IRMs on Spark.} Currently, no solutions exist to implement fine-grained access controls on Apache Spark allowing arbitrary code execution. execution.
+Hypothetically, the most convenient places to implement such solutions on Apache Spark are RDD or DataFrame creation methods, such as \texttt{org.apache.spark.SparkContext.textFile(...)}, \texttt{org.apache.spark.sql.DataFrameReader.json(String)}, etc. Because Spark data users are restricted only to use these methods to create an initial RDD and perform various operations.Like GuardMR, one can inject specialized transformations (i.e., map, filter) to enforce access control on the initial RDD and then return it so that all the user-defined operations are executed after the policy enforcement.
 However, a user bypassing the execution of the specialized transformation by retrieving the initial RDD will be able to evade the access control enforcement.
-Interestingly, each RDD contains an internal reference to its parent RDD (Listing~\ref{rdd:example}) and also to the initial RDD.
-If an attacker can access these references, she would be able to retrieve the initial RDD before adding new operations.
+Interestingly, each RDD contains an internal reference to its parent RDD (Listing~\ref{rdd:example}) and the initial RDD.
+If an attacker can access these references, they would be able to retrieve the initial RDD before adding new operations.
 The following attacks will leverage this fact in two different ways.

-{\em \bf Scenario \#1: Java reflections.} To obtain the private properties of an object, one can use reflections.
-Listing~\ref{rdd:reflection} shows a demonstration of retrieving the initial RDD by accessing a private field \textit{prev} of the RDD which contains the reference to its parent.
-To provide easy access within the spark framework codes, \textit{prev} field also has a corresponding package-private method named \textit{prev}, which can also be used similarly.
+{\textbf{Scenario \#1: Java reflections.}} To obtain the private properties of an object, an attacker can use reflections.
+Listing~\ref{rdd:reflection} shows a demonstration of retrieving the initial RDD by accessing a private field \textit{prev} of the RDD, which contains the reference to its parent.
+The \textit{prev} field also has a corresponding package-private method named \textit{prev} to provide easy access within the spark framework codes, which can also be used similarly.
 Some RDDs also have a package-private method \textit{parent}, which can be used to access any parents, and a convenient method \textit{firstParent}, which directly returns the reference to the initial RDD.